-PART 7, APPENDIX 7C: TRAINING FOR AUTHORIZED NUCLEAR PHARMACIST (ANP)
+PART 7, APPENDIX 7C: TRAINING FOR AND AUTHORIZED NUCLEAR PHARMACIST (ANP)

-The licensee shall require each authorized nuclear pharmacist to be a pharmacist who has a current active Colorado State Board of Pharmacy license and who:
+Except as provided in Appendix 7P, the licensee shall require the authorized nuclear pharmacist to be a pharmacist who:

-- Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State and who meets the requirements in paragraph 7C2.2 of this Appendix.
-NRC recognized specialty boards are posted on the NRC website at http://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html. - 7C1.1 To have its certification process recognized, a specialty board shall require all candidates for certification to: - (1) Have graduated from a pharmacy program accredited by the American Council on Pharmaceutical Education (ACPE) or have passed the Foreign Pharmacy Graduate Examination Committee (FPGEC) examination; - (2) Hold a current, active license to practice pharmacy;
+- 7C1 Is certified by a specialty board whose certification process has been recognized by the NRC or an Agreement State.
+The names of board certifications that have been recognized by the NRC or an Agreement State are posted on the NRC's Medical Uses Licensee Toolkit Web page.
+To have its certification process recognized, a specialty board shall require all candidates for certification to: - 7C1.1 Have graduated from a pharmacy program accredited by the American Council on Pharmaceutical Education (ACPE) or have passed the Foreign Pharmacy Graduate Examination Committee (FPGEC) examination; - 7C1.2 Hold a current, active license to practice pharmacy; - 7C1.3 Provide evidence of having acquired at least 4000 hours of training/experience in nuclear pharmacy practice.
+Academic training may be substituted for no more than 2000 hours of the required training and experience;

-(3) Provide evidence of having acquired at least 4000 hours of training/experience in nuclear pharmacy practice (academic training may be substituted for no more than 2000 hours of the required training and experience);
+7C1.3 Pass an examination in nuclear pharmacy administered by diplomates of the specialty board, that assesses knowledge and competency in procurement, compounding, quality assurance, dispensing, distribution, health and safety, radiation safety, provision of information and consultation, monitoring patient outcomes, and research and development;

-(4) Pass an examination, in nuclear pharmacy administered by diplomates of the specialty board, which assesses knowledge and competency in procurement, compounding, quality assurance, dispensing, distribution, health and safety, radiation safety, provision of information and consultation, monitoring patient outcomes, and research and development.
+7C2

-- 7C2 Has satisfied the following criteria: - 7C2.1 Has completed 700 hours in a structured educational program that includes: - (1) 200 hours of classroom and laboratory training in the following areas: - (a) Radiation physics and instrumentation; - (b) Radiation protection; - (c) Mathematics pertaining to the use and measurement of radioactivity; - (d) Chemistry of radioactive material for medical use; and - (e) Radiation biology;
+- 7C2.1 Has completed 700 hours in a structured educational program consisting of both: - (1) 200 hours of classroom and laboratory training in the following areas: - (a) Radiation physics and instrumentation; - (b) Radiation protection; - (c) Mathematics pertaining to the use and measurement of radioactivity; - (d) Chemistry of radioactive material for medical use; and - (e) Radiation biology;

-- (2) Supervised practical experience in nuclear pharmacy involving: - (a) Shipping, receiving, and performing related radiation surveys; - (b) Using and performing checks for proper operation of instruments to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alpha- or beta-emitting radionuclides; - (c) Calculating, assaying, and safely preparing dosages for patients or human research subjects: - (d) Using administrative controls to avoid misadministrations in the administration of radioactive material:
+- (2) Supervised practical experience in nuclear pharmacy involving: - (a) Shipping, receiving, and performing related radiation surveys;

-(e) Using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures:
+- (b) Using and performing checks for proper operation of instruments to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alpha- or beta-emitting radionuclides; - (c) Calculating, assaying, and safely preparing dosages for patients or human research subjects; - (d) Using administrative controls to avoid medical events in the administration of radioactive material; - and - (e) Using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures;

-7C2.2 Has provided written attestation(s), signed by a preceptor authorized nuclear pharmacist, that the individual has satisfactorily completed the requirements in 7C1.1(1), 7C1.1(2), and 7C1.1(3) or 7C2, and has achieved a level of competency sufficient to function independently as an authorized nuclear pharmacist.
+7C2.2 Has obtained written attestation, signed by a preceptor authorized nuclear pharmacist, that the individual has satisfactorily completed the requirements in 7C2.1, and is able to independently fulfill the radiation safety related duties as an authorized nuclear pharmacist.